Asymmetric Encryption

 - Supports digital signatures, ensuring data authenticity and integrity

-- RSA is the most widely used, offering compatibility with a range of systems.
+- RSA is the most widely used, compatible with a range of systems.

 - DSA is optimized for digital signatures.